 The Wayne-Westland Community Schools is comprised of eleven elementary schools (K-4), two upper elementary schools (5-6), two middle schools (7-8), two high schools (9-12) and an ultra modern facility for career/technical training.

 In recent years, the district has implemented and expanded many programs.
-These programs include classroom technology, world language classes beginning at the upper elementary level, life skills curriculum which teaches character development, gifted and talented classrooms and before and after school programs.
-Wayne-Westland also offers adult and alternative education, an online (virtual) high school, an early childhood and family development center, and senior citizens activities.
+These programs include classroom technology, world language classes beginning at the elementary level, life skills curriculum which teaches character development, gifted and talented classrooms and before and after school programs.
+Wayne-Westland also offers adult and alternative education, an early childhood and family development center, and senior citizens activities.

 Transportation services are provided to approximately 8,300 students in the district each day.
 Elementary students who reside over one mile from school and secondary students who reside over one and one-half miles from school are eligible for transportation services.
 The district enjoys an exceptional State Police Bus Inspection Report for its fleet.